reinout/reinoutible-vmsetup/README.rst

 - Installing some extra packages such as emacs.

-- Installing dotfiles (from my custom privagte Dotfiles collection).
+- Installing dotfiles (from my custom private Dotfiles collection).

 - Installing some python tools and shell scripts (from https://github.com/reinout/tools).